Industrial sectors that already use atmospheric plasma for surface activation

 To prep these new textiles prior to dyeing, printing or laminating operations, an atmospheric plasma surface treatment – carried out in dry conditions – is the best alternative to using solvents.

-The use of atmospheric plasma technology surface treatment is growing, supported by many research labs and institutes specializing in fundamental or applied research.
+The use of atmospheric plasma surface treatment is growing, supported by many research labs and institutes specializing in fundamental or applied research.

 Given the environmental interest of the technology, joint applied academics/industry research projects focus on process changes for existing surface treatments, such as the development of new materials and the analysis of their properties.